 Ms. Sarah Mandeno, Barrister/Youth Advocate

 Sarah is an experienced barrister specialising in serious crime.
+Between 1999 to 2004 she worked for the Auckland Crown Solicitor’s office.
+She then worked in the United Kingdom and qualified as a solicitor of England and Wales in 2006.
+In 2007 Sarah left her position at Field Fisher Waterhouse in London, where she was involved in the conduct of regulatory proceedings for the General Medical Council and Nursing and Midwifery Council, to rejoin the Auckland Crown Solicitor’s office where she was a senior Crown prosecutor (2008) and made an Associate (2009).
+Between June 2016 and January 2018 she worked as a senior lawyer at the Public Defence Service, Manukau before commencing practice as a Barrister in June 2018.
+Since then Sarah has been a Youth Advocate (PAL 1-4) and undertakes assignments as either the assigned advocate or counsel to assist the Court in the Youth Courts in Tāmaki Makarau (including Rangatahi Courts, Ngā Kōti Rangatahi, and Pasifika Court).
+She is a member of the Abuse in Care Inquiry Legal Assistance Panel.
 She is a member of the Criminal Committee of the New Zealand Bar Association.
-Between 1999 to 2004 she worked for the Auckland Crown Solicitor’s office.
-She then worked in the United Kingdom.
-In 2006 qualified as a solicitor of England and Wales.
-In 2007 Sarah left her role at Field Fisher Waterhouse in London, where she was involved in the conduct of regulatory proceedings for the General Medical Council and Nursing and Midwifery Council, to rejoin the Auckland Crown Solicitor’s office, where she was a senior Crown prosecutor (2008) and an Associate (2009).
-Between June 2016 and January 2018 Sarah worked as a senior lawyer at the Public Defence Service, Manukau before commencing practice as a Barrister in June 2018.
-Since then Sarah has primarily been a Youth Advocate (PAL 1-4).
-She undertakes assignments as either the assigned advocate or counsel to assist the Court in the Youth Courts in Tāmaki Makarau (including Rangatahi Courts, Ngā Kōti Rangatahi, and Pasifika Court).

 Ms. Fiona Culliney, Partner, Meredith Connell